-Yorkie (Mackenzie Davis, AKA Cameron from the AMC show Halt and Catch Fire) is visiting the resort town of San Junipero the first time.
+Yorkie (Mackenzie Davis, AKA Cameron from the AMC show Halt and Catch Fire) is visiting the resort town of San Junipero for the first time.
 It’s 1987, an era of big hair, loud clothes, and lots of dance music.
 Yorkie’s drawn to a club where she encounters Kelly (Gugu Mbatha-Raw, AKA Tish, the sister of Martha Jones, from Doctor Who), a young woman of color out having a good time.
-Looking to ditch the guy she’s with, Kelly sits down with Yorkie and explain to the dude how she has to catch up with her best friend—who, it turns out, just happens to be dying.
+Looking to ditch the guy she’s with, Kelly sits down with Yorkie and explains to the dude how she has to catch up with her best friend—who, it turns out, just happens to be dying.

-Then everything goes dark.Another week goes by and Yorkie is once more looking for Kelly, only this time she’s not at the club where she’s better the last two times.
+Then everything goes dark.Another week goes by and Yorkie is once more looking for Kelly, only this time she’s not at the club where she’s been the last two times.
 The bartender says that Kelly may be out at Quagmire, a place Kelly has never heard of before now.
 Turns out Quagmire is an industrial goth techno club located in an old factory outside of town.
 It’s nothing more than your usual S&M, fight club, strange sex going on sort of joint and Yorkie immediately knows she doesn’t belong there.
-As she was leaving she runs into the guy Kelly was with her a couple of weeks before.
+As she’s leaving she runs into the guy Kelly was with a couple of weeks before.
 He’s giving Yorkie that jaded “Yeah I know you got fucked” look.
 He tells Yorkie to look back in 1980, or maybe the 90s, perhaps even the early 2000’s, because Kelly loves going to all those different places.

 RT: This is where things got confusing for me and I started to get a slight Westworld vibe.
 Is Kelly just an 80’s version of Dolores?